-Returns string to write to sys.stderr in order to set the window title to the desired test cmd2.ansi.strip_style(text: str) $\rightarrow str$
+Returns string to write to sys.stderr in order to set the window title to the desired test

+'''

-Strip ANSI style sequences from a string.
+cmd2.ansi.strip_style (text: str) \rightarrow str Strip ANSI style sequences from a string.

+'''

+ANSI style sequences from a string.

 Parameters text - string which may contain ANSI style sequences